mnr/writing-wip/dimensions_living_book/greta.md

 Greta has told us (several times) about her experience in teacher's college.
 She was in charge of at least one of the annual trips and we have seen the pictures, diary entries, and budget.
 Greta was quite the sparkplug, singing and dancing until early in the morning, then getting her fellow students up and in the busses for another day driving through the mountains.

 Eugene Ross returned from being stationed in the Chorwan Valley during the Korean War.
-He had a piece of shrapnel in his arm, but never talke about his experiences.
+He had a piece of shrapnel in his arm, but never talked about his experiences.

 Greta married Gene after he came home from the Korean war and birthed five children in a small town in Wisconsin.
 She carried lunch down to his Citgo service station and did the banking for the business.
 She made dinner and thanked the Lord for such a good provider as Eugene Ross.